wasp-lang/wasp-sh-redirect/README.md

 ### Deploying

 0. Login with `wrangler login` into the Wasp Cloudflare account
 1. `npm run deploy`

+### Env vars

+You can set the `REDIRECT_TO_DOMAIN` env var in the `wrangler.toml` file.
+Make sure the env vars are also set in the Cloudflare dashboard.